Epidemiology and Principles of Research PG (9594.3)

 Extensions & Late submissions

-In order to secure a passing grade, students must:
+In order to secure a pass grade, students must:

 Obtain an aggregate overall mark of at least 50%